• There are no suggestions because the search field is empty.

 The Numbing Effects of Social Media: Empathy IS the Solution!

-Social media demands very little of us—no social intelligence, no emotional intelligence, no meaningful connections.
-It often even lacks social conscience.
+It often lacks social conscience.
 It’s very easy for anyone to fall into an addiction to technology, whatever their age.

 Below are common reasons technology and social media can hinder empathy and our connection to each other.
+Their sheer differences in how much energy, time, and presence is required are startling.

 Relationships are unpredictable.

-Connected relationships often involve emotional upsets, conflicts, and differences.
-Our kids need us when it's inconvenient.
-Our spouse's car breaks down and they need a ride.
-Our neighbor's car won't start and asks us to help jump the car battery.
+Our spouse's car breaks down, and they need a ride.
+Our neighbor's car won't start on a cold winter morning and ask us to help them.
 Our parents are elderly and need us to help.

-Instead, social media is predictable; there's always something to read or post.
-It's easier and much more entertaining to turn to social media with its endless opportunities for “friendship,” "likes," and funny TikTok videos than to make loving effort in a relationship.
+It's easier and much more entertaining to turn to social media with its endless opportunities for “friendship,” "likes," and funny TikTok videos than to make a loving effort in a relationship.

 Real relationships are inefficient.

-Social media is efficient and fast.
-We get likes and make connections that appear to give value.
 However, the digital world is indifferent to you personally.
 It creates very little relevant meaning in relationships unless the real relationships are nurtured.
-Our social bonds are critical, rewarding, and meaningful but are inefficient and at times troublesome and require empathy.

 Real relationships require work and investment of caring and time.